Experience, Expertise Matter

 What Can I Expect of Recovery?

-Recovery from joint replacement surgery and joint revision surgery in the hands and upper extremities may take two to six months.
+Recovery from joint replacement surgery and joint revision surgery in the hands and upper extremities may take two to six months or longer in some cases.
 Our hand and upper extremity services therapists work closely with patients and their surgeons.
 These professionals create an individualized plan for rehabilitation and therapy that starts shortly after the procedure and helps patients return to optimal function as soon as possible.

 Staff will help patients learn to function with casts, slings and other devices that protect their recovering joints and promote recovery.
 Learn more about hand and upper extremity therapy services.